cp-rep/Bottom/README.md

 The Bottom program is an exploration in Linux and NCurses through recreating Top from the GNU Core Utilities using C++.

 ## How to Build Bottom
 Bottom uses the "CMake" utility for building the base program.
+The last working version of "Bottom" to its coressponding branch is included in the /bin directory.
 - Type "make" while in Bottom's working directory to build.
 - Type "make clean" to clean up build files. "make clean" currently does not delete the executable in the ./Bottom/bin directory